What are hemorrhoids?

 - Dietary changes: To prevent hemorrhoids as well as treat them, you should increase the amount of fiber in your diet in order to relieve constipation (and consequent straining, which increases pressure in the veins surrounding the anus).
 You can do this by eating plenty of fruits, vegetables and whole grains.
 If that’s not possible, take psyllium seed husks, in any of the forms available in drugstores and health-food stores.
 Drink lots of water, more than you think you need.
 Yet another healthy option is freshly ground flaxseed, a great source of both soluble and insoluble fiber in addition to omega-3 fatty acids and lignans.
 Flax helps promote bowel motility as well as softening stool.
 Try one to two tablespoons daily with food.
 Avoid dietary irritants as much as possible.

 - Exercise: Regular exercise promotes bowel function and health.

-- Supplements: Triphala, a combination of three bowel tonifying herbs from the Ayurvedic tradition, is another excellent bowel regulator.
+- Supplements: Triphala, a combination of three tonifying herbs from the Ayurvedic tradition, is another excellent bowel regulator.
 You can buy it in capsules in health food stores.
 Follow the dosage and directions on the label.
-If you can tolerate it, try taking one teaspoon of liquid aloe vera after meals.
+If you can tolerate it, try taking two to three ounces of liquid pure aloe vera juice – without additives – after meals.

 Finally, many over-the-counter products are sold for symptomatic relief of hemorrhoids.
 Dr. Weil recommends avoiding those containing benzocaine or other topical anesthetics.
-Although it may contribute to the loss of marine species, preparation H is safe; it is an unlikely but effective combination of a yeast culture and shark liver extract.
+Although it may contribute to the loss of marine species, Preparation H (which contains shark liver oil) is a safe and effective remedy.